GeoscienceAustralia/TsuTools/README.md

 The projects are :
 ==================

-TsuSource
+tsusrc
 ---------
-Codes to generate the initial conditions for tsunami models based on earthquake source information
+(tsunami-source) Codes to generate the initial conditions for tsunami models based on earthquake source information